TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 _requires: At least one attribute tag_

 Items with this tag are carriable defense, like bucklers, directional forcefields, and riot shields.
-Equipping a shield allows you to [defend against an attack](basic_abilities.md#defending-against-an-attack) with the tagged attribute.
+Equipping a shield allows you to [defend](../gameplay/basic_abilities.md#defend) with the tagged attribute.

 #### Weapon

 _requires: At least one attribute tag AND at least one range tag_

 Items with this tag are anything used to attack another character, from table legs to semi-automatic rifles.
-While equipped with a weapon, you can [attack](basic_abilities.md#attacking-with-a-weapon) with one of the tagged attributes at one of the tagged ranges.
+While equipped with a weapon, you can [attack](../gameplay/basic_abilities.md#attack) with one of the tagged attributes at one of the tagged ranges.

 #### Will